vokal/dominatr-grunt/README.md

   The notification task requires the AWS access key and secret key to work, as well as a host url set in the `env.json` file.
 This should point to the deployed url so it can be linked in the email correctly.
 Email addresses should be included in the environments file as `notification.emailTo` and `notification.emailFrom`. `emailTo` can be either a string or an array and `emailFrom` must be [SES Verified](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

   Because this task is at the end of a `deploy`, it can fail without preventing deployment.
-This will show as a failure in the `terminal` and CI services but the files have been uploaded to AWS.
+This will show as a failure in the `terminal` and CI services but the files have been uploaded to AWS. **IMPORTANT**: The notification task will fail when AWS SES is in sandbox mode and any of the recipient emails are not verified.

 - #### ngtemplates
   Compiles a `templates.js` file in the build directory with all of the `modules/*/templates/*.html` files for caching in angular.
 When referencing these files in an angular app, the file path should be similar to `modules/<modulename>/templates/<filename>.html`.